philippinespire/pire_ssl_data_processing/halichoeres_miniatus/README.md

 Jellyfish genome size 1n: 632000000

-C-value other sources 1n:  not_found
+C-value from genomesize.com 1n: not_found

 GenBank chromosome-scale genome size 1n: not_found

+Genome size from other sources 1n: not_found

+Other sources: not_found

 ---